Luca Longo: Awards and honours

+Education

-Longo is originally from Varese where he earned a bachelor's and master's degree in Computer Science from the University of Insubria.
-He continued with a master in Health informatics, one in Statistics, and a doctorate in Artificial Intelligence at Trinity College Dublin.
+Longo is originally from Varese and a polymath who earned a doctorate in Artificial Intelligence and a doctorate in Neuroscience both at Trinity College Dublin.

-He later joined the Technological University Dublin where he obtained two masters in Pedagogy, one in Scholarship of teaching and learning and one in Applied E-learning.
+His academic journey started with a bachelor's and a master's degree in Computer Science from the University of Insubria.
+He also obtained a master in Health informatics and one in Statistics at Trinity College Dublin.
+Additionally, he earned two masters degree in Pedagogy, one in Scholarship of teaching and learning and one in Applied E-learning at the Technological University Dublin.